 EXEMPTIONS

-The penalty for not having health insurance ended in 2018.
-However, if you are 30 or older, you must apply for an affordability or hardship exemption to enroll in a Catastrophic plan.
+If you are 30 or older, you must apply for an affordability or hardship exemption to enroll in a Catastrophic plan.

-Affordability Exemption:
+Affordability Exemption

-You can qualify for an affordability exemption if the lowest-cost coverage offered to you is more than 7.97% of your household income.
+You can qualify for an affordability exemption if the lowest-cost coverage offered to you is more than 8.05% of your household income.

-Hardship Exemption:
+Hardship Exemption

 You could qualify for this exemption if you had a financial hardship or other circumstances that prevented you from getting health insurance.

-What counts as a hardship?
+What Counts as a Hardship?

 -